teaching-on-testbeds/hello-aerpaw/index.md

 Switch to the terminal in which you are connected to the experiment console (with a table showing the state of the two vehicles) - for vehicle 1, you should see a "quality", "rxGRC", "vehicle", and "power" entry in the "screens" column.

 In QGroundControl, select "Vehicle 1" in the dropdown at the top center of the screen.
 Click on "Ready to Fly" in the top left.
 Click "Arm".
-At the bottom of the screen, slide the indicator to the right to "arm" the aerial vehicle.
+Slide the indicator to the right to "arm" the aerial vehicle.

 On the left side of the screen, click "Takeoff" (icon looks like an arrow pointing up).
-Then, on the right side of the screen, use the slider to set the altitude to approximately 30m.
+Then, on the right side of the screen, use the slider to set the altitude to approximately 30m (or about 100 feet).
 Use the slider to confirm, and the UAV will life off the ground and hold the desired altitude.
 Watch the indicator at the bottom of the screen for confirmation.

 Once the UAV is at its desired altitude,  click on a position that is inside its geofence, that will take it over and beyond the ground vehicle.
 Choose "Go to location".
-Use the slider on the bottom of the screen again to confirm.
+Use the slider again to confirm.

 ![Fly UAV past the UGV.](images/fly-uav.png)